S3-working-group/s3-illustrations/README.md

 A package with illustrations for Sociocracy 3.0 Patterns.

-This package contains most of the illustrations I have created for Sociocracy 3.0 (a.k.a.
+This package contains many the illustrations I have created for Sociocracy 3.0 (a.k.a.
 S3).

 For the moment, the illustrations are available as png files with 140dpi, both with white and transparent backgrounds.

 ## License